NYU-CSE-Software-Engineering/cs-uy-4513-f25-team9/docs/messaging_system.md

 As a user, I want to send and receive messages about products so that I can ask questions, negotiate prices, and inquire with other users about potential purchases.

 ## Acceptance Criteria
-1. A buier can successfully send a message to a seller about a product listing
+1. A buyer can successfully send a message to a seller about a product listing
 2. Users can view all messages in a conversation thread
 3. Users can see whwen they have unread messages or likes on their product with notifications
 4. A user cannot send an empty message